sudorook/bmDCA/INSTALL.md

 `/usr/local`) by running:
 ```
 ./autogen.sh --prefix=/usr/local && \
-make -j4 && \
+  make -j$(nproc) && \
   make install
 ```

 Depending on your platform, the `make install` command may fail due to permissions issues.
-To remedy this you can either run `sudo make install`, or you can specify a different installation directory that does not require administrator privileges.
-The latter option is particularly useful when working on remote system not under your control.
+To remedy this you can either run `sudo make install` to install bmDCA system-wide, or you can specify a different installation directory that does not require administrator privileges.
+The latter option is particularly useful when working on remote systems not under your control.

-To go with the latter option and install bmDCA in a local directory, for example `$HOME/.local`, adjust the installation command as follows:
+To go with the latter option and install bmDCA in a local directory, for example the `$HOME/.local` directory, adjust the installation command as
+follows:
 ```
 ./autogen.sh --prefix=${HOME}/.local && \
-make -j4 && \
+  make -j$(nproc) && \
   make install
 ```

-You can replace the value to the right of `--prefix=` with any other path.
+You can replace the value to the right of `--prefix=` with any other directory.
 Note, that you should check that it is on your system PATH.

 In the event you wish to uninstall `bmDCA`, simply run `sudo make uninstall` or `make uninstall` as appropriate.

+## Run bmDCA

 Test the installation by running in the terminal:
 ```